STARS-Design-Track-2023/Absentees/README.md

 * Htet Yan

 ## Stopwatch-Timer
-Stopwatch that can store Laptimes and has a timer function
+A clock device that doubles as a stopwatch and a timer.
+In stopwatch mode, the device can lap up to five values and then display the values to the user.

 ## Pin Layout
 Put all the GPIO pin numbers, i/o/io determination, and labels